 Fun fact: the name “BlueLine” refers to the literal blue line painted on the roads of major marathons indicating the course route.

 Synonymous with midsole, this term generally refers to the soft material in shoes that protects your body from the impact your body absorbs each time your feet hit the pavement.
 Here at Brooks, “Cushion” is also the category name for our softest shoes.

-For the second version of our super soft cushioning, we made updates to both the foam formula and our production method.
+For the second version of our super-soft cushioning, we made updates to both the foam formula and our production method.
 What we didn’t change, though, is the cushion’s unique balance of foam, rubber, and air.
-The result is a soft ride that lasts for miles without bottoming out or weighing you down.
+The result is a soft ride that lasts for kilometres without bottoming out or weighing you down.